qownnotes/scripts/publish-to-gts/readme.md

 ## Overview

-The "Publish To GtS" script for QOwnNotes allows users to publish markdown notes directly to their GoToSocial activitypub instance.
+The **Publish To GoToSocial** script for QOwnNotes allows users to publish markdown notes directly to their GoToSocial activitypub instance.
 Future versions will be also able to download posts, to keep them as notes or to use other script for publishing them as standalone websites.

 ## Manual Installation